British Columbia car insurance calculator.

 The base premium for basic insurance is $1,063.
 The base premium either rises or falls depending on your driving and insurance history.
 According to the Insurance Bureau of Canada, drivers pay an average of $1,832 a year for car insurance.

 As in Ontario, the car insurance industry blames rampant fraud for sky-high B.C. insurance rates.
 Other factors that contribute to B.C.'s steep premiums include strict mandatory minimum liability regulations and generous accident benefits laws.
-Some experts also say the lack of competition in the province's government-dominated insurance market is a key contributor to high insurance rates.
+Some experts also the province's government-dominated insurance market lacks competition, which leads to higher insurance rates.

 Mandatory car insurance coverages in British Columbia